DeALOG: Decentralized Multi-Agents Log-Mediated Reasoning Framework: Log Schema and Full Traces

 \section{Log Schema and Full Traces}

-\paragraph{Log Schema.} The shared log is a chronological list of messages, each labeled with the producing agent and a message type.
-We adopt a simple schema: each entry is a tuple \((\texttt{Agent}, \texttt{Type}, \texttt{Content})\).
-For example, a TableAgent entry might be \(\bigl(\text{SummarizingAgent}\allowbreak,\ \text{``Answer''}\allowbreak, \ \text{``Therefore, the answer is 42.''}\bigr)\).
-We include metadata such as timestamps or step indices to preserve order, and each entry may also carry a reference tag to its source (e.g., which table or document was used) for provenance tracking.
-All agents can see the entire log context (global visibility), which is critical – restricting an agent’s view to only part of the log severely degrades performance, as we show in ablations (e.g., only 68.3 EM when agents have partial log access).
-Figure~2 (Appendix) presents a condensed example log for a sample question, showcasing how entries are structured and how the final answer emerges from agent interactions.
+\paragraph{Log Schema.} The shared log is a chronological list of messages labeled with the producing agent and type, using a simple schema: each entry is a tuple \((\texttt{Agent}, \texttt{Type}, \texttt{Content})\).
+For example, an entry might be \(\bigl(\text{SummarizingAgent}\allowbreak,\ \text{``Answer''}\allowbreak,\ \text{``Therefore, the answer is 42.''}\bigr)\).
+Metadata like timestamps or step indices preserve order, and each entry may carry a reference tag for provenance tracking.
+All agents have global visibility, which is critical, as restricting an agent's view degrades performance, shown in ablations (e.g., only 68.3 EM with partial log access).
+Table~\ref{tab:example_log_trace_app} presents a condensed log for a sample question, showing how entries are structured and the final answer emerges from agent interactions.

 \paragraph{Example Log Trace (TAT-QA).} Table~\ref{tab:example_log_trace_app} shows the complete example referenced in the main text.